 This trick is commonly surrounded by a bet between friends, or maybe even strangers, with the terms often being if you can catch it, you keep the money.
 This trick all has to do with the average human reaction time, which is actually around .2 seconds.
 There are many reaction apps out there if you want to test yourself, but unless you have fine-tuned your skills, it will likely be around this number.
 When you work out the math, the money will fall 20 cm before the brain is even able to react in time.

-Now, if you want to hustle your friends, there are a few constraints you need to set up on the experiment.
-The catching fingers should be the index and middle finger as these move much slower than if you were to try to catch the bank note with your thumb and index finger.
+Now, if you want to hustle your friends, there are a few constraints you need to set up in the experiment.
+The catching fingers should be the index and middle finger as these move much slower than if you were to try to catch the banknote with your thumb and index finger.
 The participant also needs to spread their fingers as far apart as possible.

 It is important to note that some people may get lucky and catch the note, so this won't work 100 percent of the time.
 However, based on average reaction time, this trick is physically impossible to pull off.
 If you're up for the challenge, try it out with a friend and see if you have the skills.